DIY: REVERSE OSMOSIS WATER SYSTEMS

 - Never buy Chinese-made RO.
 You will save initially but will be frustrated with the maintenance cost and poor technical support very soon.

-- Finally, there is a number of YouTube videos on “how to” assemble everything.
+- Finally, there are several YouTube videos on “how to” assemble everything.
 If you get stuck, contact me (I’d be happy to assist) or look on the Internet.

 After all, I'm am very happy with my reverse osmosis having excellent water quality.
 And the coffee made with this water tastes great.